src-bin/substrate-docs/www/src-bin.com/substrate/manual/domains-environments-qualities.md

 ## Qualities

 Highly reliable services almost always implement changes gradually to give their operators a chance to detect and mitigate failures when the impact is small.
-Qualities help make gradual change possible for  AWS resources that would otherwise be difficult to incrementally change like load balancers, autoscaling groups, security groups, DNS zones, IAM roles, and more, even within a single service.
+Qualities help make incremental change possible for AWS resources that would otherwise be difficult to incrementally change like load balancers, autoscaling groups, security groups, DNS zones, IAM roles, and more, even within a single service.

 Use multiple qualities to protect any one service from changes that affect that whole service immediately.